Dele Momodu: Exile

 In 1993, Momodu resigned to join the Moshood Abiola presidential campaign organization.
 Momodu was arrested and detained at Alagbon Close in Lagos, after the annulment of the 12 June presidential election by General Ibrahim Babangida.
 He was punished by the reigning dictatorship for his pro-democratic views but was undeterred.
 He was to be arrested in 1995 and charged with treason by the government of Sani Abacha, then a dictator.
 Momodu was accused of being one of the brains behind the pirate radio station, Radio Freedom (later Radio Kudirat), after the murder of Alhaja Kudirat Abiola.
 Momodu managed to escape by masquerading as a farmer through the Seme border into Cotonou, in Benin Republic, from where he fled to Togo, Ghana and eventually to the United Kingdom.
 For three agonising years, he could not re-enter his homeland, Nigeria.
 He has since been absolved of all accusations made by the Abacha administration, which are believed to have been orchestrated by Abacha's anti-democratic administration Momodu opposed with his support of MKO Abiola's campaign.

 Ovation International

-Chief Momodu started Ovation International in 1996 while still in exile.
-After the death of Abiola in prison, and the subsequent death of his persecutor, Sani Abacha, Momodu ended his exile.
-Since then, he has expanded Ovation International, and it is now one of Africa's most popular celebrity magazines.
+Momodu started Ovation International in 1996 while still in exile.
+After the death of Abiola in prison, and the subsequent death of his military ruler Sani Abacha, Momodu ended his exile.
+Since then, he has expanded Ovation International, and which is now one of Africa's most popular celebrity magazines.
 Ovation International is also reputed to be the only bilingual magazine in Africa, having editions printed in both English and French.